TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop/pcs/assembly/sawstop-pcs-assembly.md

 ---

-### 12) Consider using taped roller stands to hold the wings.
+### 12) Help with attaching the wings.

 ![](/sawstop/pcs/assembly/2019-04-12.1.11.jpg){: .align-right}
-The cast iron wings each weight 40 pounds, so it was hard to hold them while attaching the bolts.
+The cast iron wings each weight 40 pounds, so it's hard to hold them while attaching the bolts.

+One option someone on the [SawStop Users' Group](https://www.facebook.com/groups/sawstopusersgroup/){:target="_blank"} on Facebook mentioned is to clamp 2x4s underneath the main table, to hold the wings while attaching them.
+Sounds like a great idea and better than mine.
+Thanks, Thi!

+But here's what I did, even if it isn't as good an idea.
 I used a couple of cheap Harbor Freight roller stands (with the rollers duct taped so they wouldn't move) and some 2x4s to help hold them.

 It was fairly easy to get them to the right height.
-You could also use some shims to adjust the height of the wings.

 {:style="clear: right"}